-- 2 Click Start and then Control Panel. - 3 Click Network and Internet Connections. - 4 Click Network Connections.
+- Click Start and then Control Panel. - 3 Click Network and Internet Connections. - 4 Click Network Connections.
 The Network Connections window appears. - 5 Right-click Wireless Network Connection, then click Properties.
-The Wireless Network Connection Properties window appears. - 6 Select the Wireless Networks tab. - 7 Click the Add... button.The Wireless network properties window appears. - 8 Enter a Network name (SSID)^{2}.
+The Wireless Network Connection Properties window appears. - 6 Select the Wireless Networks tab. - 7 Click the Add... button.
+The Wireless network properties window appears. - 8 Enter a network name (SSID)2.
 You can choose a 32-digit alphanumeric name. - 9 Select Open from the Network Authentication drop-down box. - 10 Select WEP from the Data Encryption drop-down box. - 11 Deselect the The key is provided for me automatically option button.
 Some information becomes visible.

-12 Enter the Network key^{2}.
+12 Enter the network key2.

-The network key should be 5 or 13 alphanumeric characters or 10 or 26 hexadecimal^{3} characters long.
-You can choose whatever you want.
+The network key should be 5 or 13 alphanumeric characters or 10 or 26 hexadecimal3 characters long.
+You can choose whichever you want.

-- 13 Enter exactly the same Network key again, for confirmation. - 14 Select the check box This is a computer-to-computer (ad hoc) network; wireless access points are not used at the bottom of the screen. - 15 Click OK.
+- 13 Enter exactly the same network key again, for confirmation. - 14 Select the check box This is a computer-to-computer (ad hoc) network; wireless access points are not used at the bottom of the window. - 15 Click OK.

-Your Network name appears in the Preferred networks.
+Your network name appears in the Preferred networks.